allenai/allenact/README.md

 ## Contributions

-We in the Perceptural Reasoning and Interaction Research (PRIOR) group at the Allen Institute for AI (AI2, @allenai) welcome contributions from the greater community.
+We in the Perceptual Reasoning and Interaction Research (PRIOR) group at the Allen Institute for AI (AI2, @allenai) welcome contributions from the greater community.
 If you would like to make such a contributions we recommend first submitting an [issue](https://github.com/allenai/embodied-rl/issues) describing your proposed improvement.